Bernard Museum of Judaica

 The Bernard Museum of Judaica, formally the Herbert & Eileen Bernard Museum of Judaica, is part of Temple Emanu-El on Manhattan's Upper East Side.
 Their museum hosts temporary exhibits on various aspects of Jewish life, faith, and culture.

 The museum consists of three galleries which are housed in three relatively small rooms on the second floor.
 The first two galleries are often used for temporary exhibitions.
 The third gallery is the permanent collection which contains items of Judaica and Temple memorabilia.
 Some of the museum's more than 1,000 objects date back to the 14th century.
 Not limited to items from Emanu-El's history, the collection also includes items from the histories of Temple Emanu-El, Temple Beth-El (merged with Temple Emanu-El in 1927), Ansche Chesed and Adas Jeshurun who merged to form Beth-El in 1874.

 Among the list of artifacts in the third room are a vast number of silver items, a large collection of menorahs, and pieces spanning a broad historical and global geographic range.
-Among the items is a 1891 silver, copper, and gilt torah case from Calcutta.
+Among the items is an 1891 silver, copper, and gilt torah case from Calcutta.
 Silversmiths in China made it for use by a congregation of Jewish ex-patriots from Baghdad.